Cranks and Crackpots

 The facts are that I make no mention of a Real Closed Field or true arithmetic either by name or description anywhere on my site - apart from right here.
 The contributor bases his claim on a note that I made in an introductory page on the incompleteness theorem regarding the conditions where “Gödel’s incompleteness theorem ” is applicable to a formal system.
 The note was: “The conditions are basically ….”
 By the inclusion of the word ‘basically’, the note is clearly not intended to be comprehensive.
 To treat it as though it was intended to be a comprehensive description of precisely which formal systems Gödel’s incompleteness proof applies to is a gross misrepresentation.
 (I have now added a link in the note linking to the conditions given in Gödel’s paper.)

-That contributor goes on to say that he has read my paper on Gödel’s proof but he can’t find a clear statement and explanation of the supposed error in Gödel’s proof ”.
+That contributor goes on to say that he has read my PDF Paper on Gödel’s proof but he can’t find a clear statement and explanation of the supposed error in Gödel’s proof ”.
 And neither could he provide any clear statement and explanation of any error in my analysis.
 Instead he chose to ignore the detailed analysis in the section of the paper that leads to the “logical absurdity where a proposition is asserted to imply a specific value”, and sidesteps the fact that he has failed to find any error in the analysis that leads to that conclusion.

 The contributor says of Gödel’s Proposition V that the fact that it is only a sketch of how one might proceed with a proof:

 “doesn’t seem to be a flaw in the proof, merely a bit in the exposition that isn’t entirely transparent”